arcamens/arcamens/site_app/static/site_app/help/index.md

 The above attribute matches strictly the snippet title.

 ~~~
-snipet.title:some string in the title
+snippet.title:some string in the title
 ~~~

 **Snippet File**